 When someone is telling someone else to man up, they're either telling them:

-- To suffer in silence
+To demonstrate perseverance To suffer in silence To supress emotion

 Frozen.
 "Conceal, don't feel, don't let them know" is not a good life strategy.
 As for suffering in silence: Dude.
 These are kids.
 Come on now.
 And finally, why would you only equate perseverance with maleness?
 That's weird and sexist at the same time.
+"That's For Girls"

 My Little Pony, a princess dress, a particular toy) I challenge them to tell me why.
 I have yet to hear an even half-way logical answer.
+Gay Jokes